-The following schedule provides a summary of the assets, liabilities and net assets of the City at September 30, 2012 and 2011.
-The City is able to report positive balances in all three categories of net assets, both for the government as a whole, as well as for its governmental and business-type activities.
+The following schedule provides a summary of the assets, liabilities and net position of the City at September 30, 2013 and 2012.
+The City is able to report positive balances in all three categories of net position, both for the government as a whole, as well as for its governmental and business-type activities.